 Even standard memory foam mattresses are low-maintenance, so they're an excellent choice for people who want a supportive bed with minimal upkeep.
 It's best to avoid electric beds because their equipment can malfunction and need costly repairs while memory foam is less likely to experience this problem.

-These mattresses doesn't require flipping, rotating, or spring repairs the way traditional innerspring mattresses do.
+Memory foam mattresses don't require flipping, rotating, or spring repairs the way traditional innerspring mattresses do.
 With a memory foam mattress, you only need to rotate and vacuum it every once in a while.

 Benefit #6.
 A Memory Foam Mattress Is Great for a Number of Sleeping Positions